Imogen Grant

-Imogen Daisy Grant (born 26 February 1996) is a British lightweight world and Olympic champion rower.
+Imogen Daisy Grant (born 26 February 1996) is a British lightweight Olympic, World, and European rower.

 Early life

 Grant was brought up in Bar Hill, Cambridge, where she attended The Perse School for Girls before studying medicine at Trinity College, Cambridge.

 Rowing

 Grant won a bronze medal at the 2018 World Rowing Championships in Plovdiv, Bulgaria, in the lightweight single sculls and the following year she won another bronze medal at the 2019 World Rowing Championships in Ottensheim, Austria but this time as part of the lightweight double sculls with Emily Craig.

 In 2021, she won a European silver medal in the lightweight double sculls in Varese, Italy.

 With the Cambridge squad, she won the 2022 Oxford–Cambridge University Boat Race.

 At the 2022 World Cup III regatta in Lucerne, Switzerland, she won gold and set a new world's best time in women's lightweight singles of 7:23.36.

 She won a gold medal in the Lightweight Double Sculls at the 2022 European Rowing Championships and the 2022 World Rowing Championships.

 At the 2023 World Rowing Championships in Belgrade, she won the World Championship gold medal in the women's lightweight double sculls with Emily Craig.